 RECORD Notes

-Royalty-Linked Notes (RLNs) are structured, tokenized financial instruments secured by future royalty revenues from music catalogs.
-They provide rights holders—such as artists, labels, and publishers—with upfront capital in exchange for assigning their future royalty streams.
+Royalty-Linked Notes (RLNs) are structured, tokenised financial instruments secured by future royalty revenues from IP.
+They provide rights holders with upfront capital in exchange for assigning their future royalty streams.

 Revenue-Backed, Not Debt-Based